 Medicare phone scams

 According to a survey by AARP, scams related to Medicare are a source of concern for most American adults over age 65.
 One of the latest money scams involves fraudsters calling seniors to tell them they must pay a fee in order to receive the new ID cards that Medicare is sending out between April 2018 and April 2019.
 (The new cards use unique number-and-letter combinations rather than Social Security numbers to identify individuals.)
 In reality, all Medicare enrollees will receive their cards free of charge through the mail and do not have to do anything beyond opening the envelope and sharing the new number with their healthcare providers.

 Other popular scams involving Medicare feature callers who say:

 Once the con artists have your data, they can use it to obtain health services, purchase medical equipment, fill prescriptions, or file false claims and pocket the money.
-A 2017 report by the World Privacy Forum found that incidents of medical identity theft were on the rise in the U.S., climbing from around 6,800 cases in 2017 to almost 43,000 in 2021.
+An article by AARP found that incidents of medical identity theft were on the rise in the U.S., climbing from around 6,800 cases in 2017 to almost 43,000 in 2021.

 How to protect yourself: Safeguard your personal information carefully.
 Most Medicare scammers perpetrate their hoaxes by phone, but some use email or even show up at your door.
 It's important to know that real Medicare representatives contact people by regular mail.
 They will never come to your home uninvited, call you to try to enroll you in a drug plan, or ask for payment information over the phone.
 If you have any concerns, call the customer service number found on the back of your Medicare card.